tydevelopes/alx-system_engineering-devops/0x00-shell_basics/README.md

 prints the absolute pathname of the current working directory

 ### 1-listit
-displays the contents list of your current directory
+displays the contents list of your current director

+### 2-bring_me_home
+changes the working directory to user's home directory